opensquiggly/popeye/README.md

 * A normal, familar project directory structure with a source folder, documentation folder, build pipelines, etc.
+* Popeye should not have any process dependencies such as databases (MongoDB, Postgres, etc.), external search engines (ElasticSearch, Azure Search, etc.), other cloud services (Redis, RabbitMQ, etc.).
+Dependencies are embeddable libraries, NPM packages, etc., are fine.
+* Accessing git repositories should be done either using the git command line tool or the LibGit2Sharp library.
+  It should run in a single self-contained Docker container.
+It should not require Docker Compose, Kubernetes, or any other multi-container orchestrator.
+* Popeye should be cloud agnostic and not depend on a specific cloud provider.
+It should run equally well on AWS, Azure, Google Cloud, Digital Ocean, Linode, or any other cloud provider, or even on-premise.
-* Iteration 0 should include a Blazor-based web server that displays "Hello World" or some other simple proof-of-concept welcome message.
+* Iteration 0 should include a Blazor-based web server UI that displays "Hello World" or some other simple proof-of-concept welcome message.
 * The Blazor web server implemented in Iteration 0 should be able to be built upon with a standard development workflow, culminating in a simple code search web server that looks